BRETT · Base Network · March 2026

 Every week, traders on Base try to sell large positions in low-cap tokens and get destroyed by price impact.
 They watch the number in the "you receive" field drop as they type.
 They hit confirm anyway because they don't have a better option.

-We analysed 2,789,377 real BRETT swaps on Uniswap V3 on Base — filtered out bots, MEV sandwiches, and dust — and simulated what a Slicr TWAP order would have gotten vs an instant swap across 1,335 scenarios.
+We analysed 4,904,179 real BRETT swaps across Uniswap V3 and Aerodrome on Base — filtered out bots, MEV sandwiches, and dust — and simulated what a Slicr TWAP order would have gotten vs an instant swap across 2,595 scenarios.

 The Data

-We filtered 2,789,377 raw swaps down to 102,858 clean human trades using four filters: dust removal (<$1K), block density, sandwich pair detection, and bot pattern removal.
+We filtered 4,904,179 raw swaps across two venues down to 161,977 clean human trades using five sequential filters: dust removal (<$1K), high-frequency bot detection, block density, sandwich pair detection, and bot pattern removal.
 Filters are conservative — results understate the TWAP advantage, not overstate it.

 Results — Savings at a glance